Paranephrops: Aquaculture

 To breed koura in aquaculture a ratio of one male to five females is suggested during the mating periods, with koura removed and placed in separate tanks according to the life stage once hatched.
 The creation of artificial habitat in ponds may support koura survival.
 Plastic containers, tyres, plastic piping, and bottles are all possible habits for koura to occupy when being grown in ponds.
 The suggested depth for ponds used to farm P. zealandicus is 1.3–5.0 m.

 A number of environmental challenges exist for koura farmers in ensuring optimum growth and survivability of stock.
 Environmental contamination of fresh water supplied to ponds from other land use activities, such as livestock farming, can affect survival.
 Other risks come from the introduction into the ponds of predators such as carp, eels, and birds; however, these can be controlled by steps such as placing netting across pond surfaces.
 Algal blooms creating anoxic conditions and cannibalism caused by high-density stocking of ponds are also challenges to koura farmers.

 The outlook for the growth of koura aquaculture in the New Zealand domestic setting may be positive, with the potential for increasing demand in the restaurant and tourism fields.
 Export of koura to the international market may offer less potential due to competition from other established freshwater crayfish species such as the red swamp crayfish Procambarus clarkii, of which the United States and China annually consume 34,000 tonnes and 88,000 tonnes, respectively.

+History

+The kōura was formerly abundant in New Zealand, and was a major traditional food source for Māori.
+The two main ways that kōura could be caught are ruku kōura, free diving to collect crayfish, or tau kōura.
+Tau kōura are bundles of Pteridium esculentum (bracken fern) that were constructed and placed into the water, where the crayfish would begin to inhabit and feed on the fern spores.
+The bundles would be carefully lifted out with a net.
+Kōura was commonly eaten during the early colonial era in New Zealand, but became less popular due to habitat destruction and predation by introduced trout species.